TarasKoval/BashScripts/README.md

-#My set of educational purpose scripts:
+#Set of educational purpose scripts#

-ACRONYM
+##ACRONYM##

-#Convert a phrase to its acronym.
+Convert a phrase to its acronym.

-#example: "First In, First Out" => "FIFO"
+Example: "First In, First Out" => "FIFO"

-ANAGRAM
+##ANAGRAM##

-#Given a word and a list of possible anagrams, select the correct sublist.
+Given a word and a list of possible anagrams, select the correct sublist.

-#example: "master" "stream pigeon maters" => "stream maters"
+Example: "master" "stream pigeon maters" => "stream maters"

-ARMSTRONG
+##ARMSTRONG##

-#Armstrong number is a number that is the sum of its own digits each raised to the power of the number of digits.
+Armstrong number is a number that is the sum of its own digits each raised to the power of the number of digits.

-#example: 153 is an Armstrong number, because: `153 = 1^3 + 5^3 + 3^3 = 1 + 125 + 27 = 153`
+Example: 153 is an Armstrong number, because: `153 = 1^3 + 5^3 + 3^3 = 1 + 125 + 27 = 153`

-COLLATZ
+##COLLATZ##

-#If n is even, divide n by 2.
+If n is even, divide n by 2.
 If not, multiply n by 3 and add 1.
 Repeat the process until n = 1.

-#Return the number of steps required to reach 1.
+Return the number of steps required to reach 1.

-DIFFERENCE OF SQUARES
+##DIFFERENCE OF SQUARES##

-#Find the difference between the square of the sum and the sum of the squares of the first N natural numbers.
+Find the difference between the square of the sum and the sum of the squares of the first N natural numbers.

-#key "-s" return sum of squares
+key "-s" return sum of squares

-#key "-S" return square of sum
+key "-S" return square of sum

-LEAP
+##LEAP##

-#Given a year, report if it is a leap year.
+Given a year, report if it is a leap year.

-LUHN
+##LUHN##

-#Given a number determine whether or not it is valid per the Luhn formula.
+Given a number determine whether or not it is valid per the Luhn formula.

-NUCLEOTIDE COUNT
+##NUCLEOTIDE COUNT##

-#Given a single stranded DNA string, compute how many times each nucleotide occurs in the string.
+Given a single stranded DNA string, compute how many times each nucleotide occurs in the string.